Back To Search Results

 Definition/Introduction

-Weibel-Palade bodies are small storage granules located in endothelial cells comprising the intima of the heart and blood vessels.
-They are found in arteries, capillaries, veins, and the endocardium, but notably not in the lymphatic vessels.
-These bodies function to store 2 principal molecules, P-selectin and Von Willebrand factor.
-These 2 agents play a role in inflammation and hemostasis.
+Weibel-Palade bodies are small storage granules found in endothelial cells located in the intima of the heart and blood vessels.
+They are found in arteries, capillaries, veins, and the endocardium but are notably absent in lymphatic vessels.
+These bodies primarily store 2 key molecules—P-selectin and von Willebrand factor (vWF)—which have important roles in inflammation and hemostasis.

-Von Willebrand factor (vWF) is essential for blood coagulation[1].
-It functions to bind coagulation factor VIII in the presence of vessel injury. vWF then cross-links the basement membrane collagen of the vessel to gp1b seen on platelets.
-This process of platelet adhesion is one of the first steps of clot formation and maturation.
-P-selectin plays a major role in the ability to increase the permeability of endothelial cells, permitting the components of the cell-mediated immune system (leukocytes) to roll, marginate, and enter the extracellular focus of inflammation.
-P-selectin also plays a role in platelet aggregation, as it is activated and transported into the cell membrane by thrombin[1].
+vWF is essential for blood coagulation,[1] and it binds to coagulation factor VIII in the presence of vessel injury and cross-links the basement membrane collagen of the vessel to glycoprotein Ib (gpIb) on platelets.
+This process of platelet adhesion is one of the initial steps in clot formation and maturation.
+P-selectin significantly increases the permeability of endothelial cells, allowing components of the cell-mediated immune system, such as leukocytes, to roll, marginate, and infiltrate the site of inflammation.
+Additionally, P-selectin contributes to platelet aggregation, as it is activated and incorporated into the cell membrane by thrombin.[1]

-There are many other protein molecules stored in Weibel-Palade bodies, which include interleukin 8, endothelin 1, eotaxin-3, osteoprotegerin, angiopoietin-2, and alpha-1,3-fucosyltransferase VI.
-These are mediators of inflammation, immune response, angiogenesis, and vessel caliber and response to stressors.
+Many other protein molecules are stored in Weibel-Palade bodies, including interleukin 8, endothelin 1, eotaxin-3, osteoprotegerin, angiopoietin-2, and alpha-1,3-fucosyltransferase VI.
+These proteins serve as mediators of inflammation, immune response, angiogenesis, and regulation of vessel caliber in response to stressors.

-Weibel-Palade bodies manufacture all these protein molecules and assemble them in the Golgi complex.
-Immature Weibel-Palade bodies are often located near the cell nucleus, where they acquire most membrane proteins.
-As they mature the Weibel-Palade bodies, disperse along microtubules.
-With time, Weibel-Palade bodies may also diffuse with their bodies to form large congregations.
+Weibel-Palade bodies synthesize and assemble these protein molecules in the Golgi complex.
+Immature Weibel-Palade bodies are typically located near the cell nucleus, where they acquire most membrane proteins.
+As they mature, the Weibel-Palade bodies disperse along microtubules.
+Over time, Weibel-Palade bodies may also diffuse with one another to form larger congregations.

 Issues of Concern